Narcissistic abuse recovery victims never seem to regret this one thing.

 Some psychologists suggest that most people with Cluster B personality disorders are actually taught to be egocentric, to act attention-seeking, and to bully other people.

-There is a large group that believes very few people with NPD, ASPD, BPD, or HPD have the ability to effect honest change in their personalities.
+There is a large group that believes very few people with NPD, ASPD, BPD, or HPD have the ability to affect honest change in their personalities.

 Agreeing that the average emotional IQ (or “EQ”) of a Narcissistic person is roughly around the age of six and it’s no wonder many therapists and psychiatric professionals refuse to take on such toxic and potentially socially or physically abusive clients.